balandaone/balandaone/README.md

-- 👋 Hi, I’m @balandaone
+- 👋 Hi, I’m @balandaone.
-- I’m interested in Beyond-5G and 6G Low-Latency Communications.
-All of simmulation codes for future papers will be here.
+- I’m interested in delay control over wireless networks, physical-layer security techniques, and AI-empowered communications.
+All of simmulation codes for my papers will be here.
 - more information on: [click me](https://balandaone.github.io).

 <!---